 Students perform direct client care activities during clinical laboratory experiences each week.
 These clinical experiences supplement and reflect the theoretical content of the classes.

 Clinical site assignments for students are determined by course outcomes.
 Students will be assigned to hospitals based on those outcomes.
+While efforts are made to limit the distance to clinical sites, this may require a drive that is over an hour away.

 The program reserves the right to change a student's clinical assignment should conditions/situations at the site warrant a change.
 The program has agreements with: